hargun3045/hargun3045.github.io/_posts/2021-06-15-HarvardX DSPy.md

 ---

->Final Project for EdX MOOC - Data Science with Python'
+>Final Project for EdX MOOC - Data Science with Python

 Hi\!
 My name is Hargun Oberoi, I am a mathematics graduate from India and having worked in the tech industry, like millions of people around the world, I’m grappling with what I can only describe as the biggest challenge of our century: A good night’s sleep.